 Some Funny Voicemail Greeting Examples

-This first set of examples give you an idea of how to use humor in a way that shows how witty you are, without being distasteful or inappropriate (this is important).
-Of course, you can probably come up with some ideas that are better than these, but the key is to say something mildly amusing that your caller will enjoy, and immediately forget.
-Elaborate jokes and dark/questionable humor can backfire and turn off your customers.
+This first set of examples give you an idea of how to use humor in a way that entertains the caller without being distasteful or inappropriate.
+(This is important.)
+You can probably come up with some ideas that are even better than these, but just remember that the key is to say something mildly funny that your caller will enjoy and immediately forget.

-You have reached ______ (your name) at ______ (your business).
+You have reached ____ (your name) at ____ (your business).
 Thank you for your call.
-Please leave your name, number, & message…
+Please leave your name, number, and message…

 1. …and I’ll call you back as soon as I put this fire out.

 2. …and I’ll return your call as soon as possible.
-I would have answered, but I was already on the phone with Bill Gates—I swear.
+Losing your business would make me very sad.

-4. …If your phone has a gangsta rap ring-back tone, then I might wait for you to answer.
+4. …If your phone has a Lady Gaga ring-back tone, then I can’t guarantee I’ll wait for you to answer.

-6. …If you’re Natalie Portman, call my emergency line.
-(Insert your celebrity crush here).
+6. …If you’re Jennifer Lawrence, call my emergency line.
+(Insert your celebrity crush here.)

 Some Straightforward Voicemail Greeting Examples